Across the G21 region there is significant disparity between advantaged and disadvantaged groups.

-G21 Region Opportunities for Work (GROW) is based on significant international evidence that the best way to reduce areas of persistent disadvantage in a community is to reduce unemployment rates in those areas.
+G21 Region Opportunities for Work (GROW) is based on significant evidence that the best way to reduce areas of persistent disadvantage in a community is to reduce unemployment rates in those areas.

 GROW supports public and private sectors to direct their routine spend on local suppliers and products, creating new jobs which can potentially employ people from target areas.